prasadsunny1/xamarin-forms-docs/controls/listview/gestures/listview-gestures-cell-swipe.md

 ## Methods

-The following RadListView methods are related to the sell swiping feature:
+The following RadListView methods are related to the cell swiping feature:

 - void **EndItemSwipe**(bool *isAnimated*): Moves the swiped item to its default position.